processing/p5.js/developer_docs/README.md

 # Project Directory Structure

-This [looking inside p5.js video](http://www.luisapereira.net/teaching/looking-inside-p5/) describes the tools and files used in p5.js workflow.

 - `src/` contains all the source code for the library, which is topically organized into separated modules.
 This is what you'll work on if you are changing the code.
 - `lib/` contains the final version of p5.js intended for users, in both minified and uncompressed forms.
 This is the output when the source code modules are compiled to a single file by [Grunt](https://gruntjs.com/).
 - `tests/` contains unit tests which ensure the library continues to function correctly as changes are made.